 All information you need for a perfect camping trip to Iceland.

 So like we just explained there is no official freedom to roam in Iceland (unlike most of the other Nordic countries.)
-There are a handful farmers that might not say anything if you spend one or two nights camping on their property, but we can only appeal to everybody's manners and say: ask them, first.
+There are a handful of farmers that might not say anything if you spend one or two nights camping on their property, but we can only appeal to everybody's manners and say: ask them, first.
 They will most likely say yes but you will want to make sure.
 Everything else is common sense: don't park your van on the sensitive moss as it will never recover from that damage.
 Don't do your business into the ocean and even throw paper on top – that's disgusting and unnecessary.
-What's also getting more and more common and is just poorest of behaviour: using public camp-space without paying.
+What's also getting more and more common and is just the poorest of behavior: using public camp-space without paying.
 Some people arrive late at night, jump into the shower, tap water and electricity and then head out in the early morning light.
 To all those who leave trash behind, throw it into lakes and waterfalls, trample on pristine nature, throw their drones into the air wherever they feel like it, ignore prohibition signs and just overall act like massive idiots: you suck!
-You are the reason true outdoor enthusiasts can not do what they love most.
+You are the reason true outdoor enthusiasts cannot do what they love most.
 By now, there are police patrols in the national parks that look for wild campers in the highly frequented spaces and who take care of those people sneaking onto camping places to use water & electricity without paying.
-Due to those reasons we would emphasise: don't come to Iceland for wild camping.
-Come to trek, to hike, to bike, to climb, kayak, surf, explore and be in awe but stick to the public camp sites or hostels and only camp wild when you find yourself out there in the middle of absolute nowhere.
+Due to those reasons, we would emphasize: don't come to Iceland for wild camping.
+Come to trek, to hike, to bike, to climb, kayak, surf, explore and be in awe but stick to the public campsites or hostels and only camp wild when you find yourself out there in the middle of absolute nowhere.

 // There is an exception for caravans that are self-sufficient, though.
 You can basically park and sleep wherever (parking lots, not nature, of course).
-There are quite a few places to clear out you toilets around the country, as well. //
+There are quite a few places to clear out your toilets around the country, as well. //